AMLincoln/CIDM-3312-Final-Project/README.md

 Features for further development in the future include:

+1. Fix error in WildfireAdvisories/Edit
-1. Limit wildfire advisory edit and delete to authorized users/ roles
+2. Limit wildfire advisory edit and delete to authorized users/ roles
+3. Allow users to upload an image with their report
+4. Allow users to select their region and populate all advisories for their region and any macroregions they may belong to